peteroupc/peteroupc.github.io/graphics.md

 ## Acknowledgments

-I acknowledge the advice of the `gameenginedevs` community on Reddit.
+I acknowledge the advice of the `gameenginedevs` and `programming` communities on Reddit.

 <a id=License></a>